merklejerk/honeypause/README.md

 # HoneyPause

+HoneyPause lets whitehats safely and atomically prove a smart contract exploit <i>on-chain</i>, pause the affected protocol, then collect a bounty.
+Protocols can opt into the system by registering a bounty on the smart contract.
+The entire system is permissionless, non-custodial, and free!

-HoneyPause is a permissionless, on-chain, non-custodial mechanism that allows whitehat hackers to atmoically, objectively, and transparently prove an exploit on a live protocol, pause that protocol, and then collect a bounty.
-For Ethereum applications that can be exploited in a single transaction, this enables a novel form of proactive protection that can supplement traditional (off-chain) bug bounties, which usually involve potentially lengthy arbitrations.
+For Ethereum applications that can be exploited in a single transaction, this adds another form of proactive defense that can supplement traditional (off-chain) bug bounties and monitoring.
 ## Flow

 ### Protocol Registration